Mini

 Playback

 Press P to toggle hover preview on/off - samples play automatically as you move over them.
 Loops play continuously on hover.
-Mini responds to MIDI notes with 64-voice polyphony, triggering the currently selected or hovered sample.
+Mini supports 64-voice polyphony.
+When a MIDI line is drawn, MIDI notes trigger samples along the line based on note number.

 MIDI Line